PartialLogo

 The controversy reignited debate around the rules, including whether disqualification should take place on the day and whether the rules are fair and proportionate.

-In a blog published yesterday, the governing body warned of a “a catastrophic mistake” if public perception on the subject was ignored and revealed polling data showing 39 per cent of adults have concerns about horse welfare which discourage them from engaging in racing, with the whip the second most cited issue behind deaths and injuries.
+In a blog published on Friday, the governing body warned of a "a catastrophic mistake" if public perception on the subject was ignored and revealed polling data showing 39 per cent of adults have concerns about horse welfare which discourage them from engaging in racing, with the whip the second most cited issue behind deaths and injuries.

 The most negative views on the whip came from younger age cohorts, particularly those in the 18-34 bracket, the BHA said.